scipy/scipy/doc/source/tutorial/ndimage.rst

         [ 1.3625  7.    ]

-    The :obj:`affine_transform` function applies an affine transformation to the input array.
+    The :func:`affine_transform` function applies an affine transformation to the input array.
 The given transformation *matrix* and *offset* are used to find for each point in the output the corresponding coordinates in the input.
 The value of the input at the calculated